languagetool-org/languagetool-org.github.io/http-server.md

   configure `https://localhost:8082/v2` as "Other server" ([source](https://forum.languagetool.org/t/languagetool-for-safari/5554/24?u=dnaber)).
   Note: The LanguageTool server doesn't support synonyms, so the synonym feature in the add-on will not work.

-NOTE: This will give you a basic server missing some rules based on statistics.
-See [here](/finding-errors-using-n-gram-data) for how to set up those.

 ### Testing the server